-

 What has happened so far in the process?

-In October, more than 150 school and community stakeholders participated in an event at the Change Center to kick off the transformation project.
+In October, 2021, more than 150 school and community stakeholders participated in an event at the Change Center to kick off the transformation project.
 As part of that meeting, participants began mapping out a vision for why the community would want to redesign the high school experience and began to draft a “profile of a graduate” to establish a standard for all students to be ready for success after graduation.

 -

-The primary strategy for achieving transformation will be the creation of career-themed academies in our local high schools.
-The academies will provide students with planned elective pathways within each high school beginning with an orientation experience or Freshman Academy during their 9th-grade year.
 Students will choose an academy pathway within one of the available career-themed academies at the end of their freshman year.
-The academy pathway is made up of a sequence of at least three elective courses aligned to a viable postsecondary and/or career pathway that are completed during the 10th, 11th, and 12th grades.
-The progression of courses will be coupled with learning experiences that bring businesses and postsecondary partners into the school setting and send students out to postsecondary campuses and into the workplace to explore and apply what they are learning in high school at a deeper level.
+The academy pathway is made up of a sequence of at least three elective courses aligned to a viable college, trade school and / or career pathway that are completed during the 10th, 11th, and 12th grades.

 -